Pawventures

 The Experience

 Under Canvas tents are spacious canvas safari structures with real beds, en-suite or nearby private bathrooms, wood-burning stoves for cold nights, and furnished sitting areas.
-The design is intentionally rustic-premium — the view from your tent flap is usually the landscape of whichever national park you’re near.
+The design is intentionally rustic-premium — the view from your tent flap is the landscape of whichever national park you’re near.

 For dogs, the setting is genuinely spectacular.
 The Yellowstone Under Canvas location sits with views of bison herds grazing outside your tent.
 The Glacier location has direct access to Going-to-the-Sun Road hiking.
 The Grand Canyon location is within short driving distance of both the South Rim and the less-visited North Rim.